Willow Nursery 2022 - 2023

 The EYFS curriculum also has three ‘Characteristics of Effective Learning’ which are to promote, critical thinking, active learning and playing and exploring

 Our Nursery children have the opportunity to join in both ‘Adult Led Activities’ and ‘Planning in the Moment’ based around children’s interests.
 Adult led activities are based on a continuous cycle of observations and assessments.
 Adults plan based on the needs and interests of the children.
 Adults will then assess the activity and plan the next activity to aid progression and motivation, these are called ‘next steps’.
-Adult led activities are Literacy, Phonics (Phase 1), Maths and Forest School.
+Adult led activities are Literacy, Phonics (Little Wandle Letters and Sounds), Maths and Forest School.
 Adult led activities allow the children to gain specific knowledge and skills.

 The children also have the opportunity to be in charge of their own learning and development.
 They do this through ‘Planning in the Moment’.
 Planning in the Moment allows practitioners to follow children’s interests and do activities with them there and then, it’s a response to learning ‘here and now’.
 This learning allows children to be independent and to be engaged in their interests.
 An example of this would be if one child was interested in Dinosaurs, a practitioner then might take them on a dinosaur hunt or make dinosaur eggs with them in the creative area.
 They could then extend this by learning dinosaur facts.